xregistry/spec/core/spec.md

 The second, and better, option is to create a cross-reference from one (the "source" Resource) to the other ("target" Resource).
 This is done by setting the `xref` attribute on the source Resource to be the relative URL to the target Resource.
-For example, a source Resource defined as:
+For example, a source Resource's `meta` sub-object defined as:

 ```yaml
 {